| | |

 4. Blend until smooth and creamy.

-5. Sift in the flour and baking powder, then pulse just until combined.
+5. Sift in the flour and baking powder, then pulse briefly at the lowest speed and continue with a spatula.
 Do not overblend.

-6. Pour the batter into your prepared pan.
+6. Pour the batter into a butter and floured pan or a parchment paper lined pan.

-7. Bake for about 45 minutes, or until a toothpick inserted in the center comes out clean.
+7. Bake for about 45 minutes, or until a toothpick inserted in the center comes out clean to ensure it's cooked thoroughly

-8. Let cool in the pan for 10 minutes.
+8. Let cool in the pan for 10 minutes, than remove it from it.
 Dust with icing sugar, slice, and serve!

 This post contains affiliate links.
 I may earn a small commission if you purchase through them, at no extra cost to you.